uditrpanchal/nodejs-buildpack/README.md

 A Cloud Foundry for Node http wrapper around clamav.

-This is based on the [Heroku buildpack] (https://github.com/cloudfoundry/nodejs-buildpack).
+This is based on the [Cloud Foundry Buildpack](https://github.com/cloudfoundry/nodejs-buildpack).

 ### Addition in this buildpack.